espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/wsl.rst

 .. image:: ../../../media/tutorials/using_docker_container/wsl-l-v.png

-2. please upgrade to version 2, if not
+2. Please upgrade to version 2, if not

 .. code-block::

   wsl --set-version Ubuntu 2

-3. set the Ubuntu distribution as default:
+3. Set the Ubuntu distribution as default:

 .. code-block::

   wsl -s Ubuntu

-at last, to check if the commands have taken effect with ``wsl --status`` command.
+4. At last, to check if the commands have taken effect with ``wsl --status`` command.

 .. image:: ../../../media/tutorials/using_docker_container/wsl-status.png